 - Many community hematologists are not aware of the importance of knowing the status of CLL biomarkers.

-- Patients may need to advocate on their own behalf and request genetic testing be performed prior to treatment.
+- Patients must advocate on their own behalf and request genetic testing be performed prior to treatment.

-- Increasing awareness about the importance of knowing CLL biomarker status is critical in achieving best outcomes.
+- Increasing awareness about the importance of knowing CLL / SLL biomarker status is critical in achieving the best outcomes.

 Enjoy this interview between Dr. Brian Koffman and Dr. Adrian Wiestner: